 Dip a sterile cotton swab into the cleaning mixture.
 Vigorously clean one pin site.
 Be sure to remove any crust.
 Then, repeat for each pin site.
 Always use a new, clean swab for each pin site.
 Start close to the pin and work away from it in a circular motion.

-Your doctor may prefer to have you apply antibiotic ointment around the pin site.
+Your doctor may want you to apply antibiotic ointment around the pin site.
 Use a small drop of ointment for each pin and use a new, sterile cotton swab to spread it around each pin.
 No gauze is needed.

 Do not use ointments or antiseptics unless your doctor says to.